bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![CodePipeline Build Stage](/05-ContinousDelivery/images/codepipeline_create_build_ii.png)

-Finally, it's time do configure the last stage of our pipeline: the Deploy Stage.
+Finally, it's time to configure the last stage of our pipeline: the Deploy Stage.

 For **Deployment provider** select **Amazon ECS**